 Every spring the First Flush represents the beginning of a new season of growth in Darjeeling, India.
 The First Flush is the name given to the first leaves that are picked every Spring - these leaves contain the deepest flavour and highest quality of the year.

-After waiting all winter for new growth, the first growth of the new season often leaves only between seven and 10 days – usually between February and March – for pickers to harvest the very best of the newly grown tea leaves.
+After waiting all winter for new growth, the first growth of the new season often leaves only between 14 - 21 days – usually between February and March – for pickers to harvest the very best of the newly grown tea leaves.
 While the tea itself is wonderfully serene to drink, the immense journey these little leaves must go through before reaching the cup is what makes this tea so beautifully rare.

 The expertise of the tea connoisseurs at Badamtam Estate, where our Darjeeling is grown, gives them the unique ability to know exactly when the leaves are ready to be picked.
 Equally, they need use only their trained eyes to decipher what is of the highest quality.